azzlack/angular-promise-monitor/README.md

 # angular-promise-monitor
 Tiny and fast library for monitoring promises in `angular` applications.
-Inspired by [angular-promise-tracker](https://github.com/ajoslin/angular-promise-tracker).
+Inspired by [angular-promise-tracker](https://github.com/ajoslin/angular-promise-tracker), but with faster GUI updates and smaller footprint.

 ## How to use
 HTML: